drbunyod/odin-admin-dashboard/README.md

-# odin-admin-dashboard
-Project: Admin Dashboard
+# Project: Admin Dashboard
+My solution for the "Admin Dashboard" project from The Odin Project.

+Live preview: